 Bangkok was the number-one visited city in the world in 2018, according to one survey.
 This city last year received more visitors than London or Paris.
 Again, that’s worth the would-be property investor’s attention.

-Property markets in Portugal have been on the move since 2015.
-Some neighborhoods in Lisbon, for example, are now priced beyond what I believe makes sense for a property investment.
+Property markets in Portugal have been on the move since 2015 making Portugal one of the best places to buy real estate.
+Some neighborhoods in Lisbon, for example, are now priced beyond what I believe makes sense for property investment.
 Other areas of this city, however, continue to offer good value and opportunity, especially if you’re up for a renovation project.

 In 2019, I recommend focusing on the lesser-visited areas along the country’s Algarve coast and the Porto region north of Lisbon.